 What is this service?

-The Joseph Clarke Service for the Visually Impaired can visit at school to offer advice, support and strategies that are specific to the visually impaired pupils in the school.
-The visits are made by a Qualified Teacher of the Visually Impaired and can include:
+The Joseph Clarke Service for the Vision Impaired can visit at school to offer advice, support and strategies that are specific to the visually impaired pupils in the school.
+The visits are made by a Qualified Teacher of the Vision Impaired and can include:

 - Functional vision assessments